shaloo/docs.arcana/includes/text-snippets/google_config_steps.md

-To enable Google based social authentication in Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.
+To enable social authentication via Google in the Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.

 ## Step 1: Use Arcana Dashboard

 Go to the Arcana Dashboard: {% include "./text-snippets/db_portal_url.md" %}

-Register your dApp by creating a new dApp entry and specifying a name using the 'Create New App' wizard. .
+Register your dApp by creating a new dApp entry and specifying a name using the 'Create New App' wizard.

 !!! tip "Registering the Application"